-A person who has completed the Bachelor of Engineering Science (Biomedical Engineering) degree my be admitted to the third year of study for the BSc (Eng) in the branch of Electrical Engineering.
+A person who has completed the Bachelor of Engineering Science (Biomedical Engineering) degree may be admitted to the third year of study for the BSc (Eng) in the branch of Electrical Engineering or in the branch of Electrical Engineering (in the field of Information Engineering).

-In the event that a student changes direction as described in this rule, s/he may select either the information option or the standard electrical engineering option of the qualification.
+In the event that a student changes direction as described in this rule, s/he may select either the BSc (Eng) in the branch of Electrical Engineering or in the branch of Electrical Engineering (in the field of Information Engineering).